 CHSU is committed to enforcing the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures.
 The effectiveness of the University's efforts depends in part on employees and students telling the University about inappropriate conduct.
 Employees and students should not assume that CHSU has knowledge of any form of illegal discrimination, harassment, or retaliation.
 If employees or students do not report harassing or discriminatory conduct, CHSU may not become aware of a possible violation of the Policy and may not be able to take appropriate corrective action.
+Any Responsible Employee who believes that the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and i.
+Report to the Title IX Coordinator.
+As of the effective date of the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures, the University's Title IX Coordinator is Ms. Carlita Romero-Begley, PHR, SHRM-CP, Vice President of Human Resources and Title IX Coordinator, and may be contacted by phone at 559-282-8747 (direct line), via email at cromerobegley@chsu.edu or in person at Room 310B, 65 N. Clovis Avenue, Clovis, CA 93612.

-Any Responsible Employee who believes that the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures has been violated is mandated to report those concerns, and for concerns related to Sex-Based Misconduct Responsible Employees must report those concerns to the Title IX Coordinator directly.
+Procedures has been violated is mandated to report those concerns, and for concerns related to Sex-Based Misconduct Responsible Employees must report those concerns to the Title IX Coordinator directly.